Three adventures traveling off the beaten track in Bhutan, plus tips on where to go to avoid Bhutan’s tourist circuit.

 In between scoops we pepper the son with questions via Karma.
 He responds with queries of his own.

 Our conversation roams from landscapes and produce of our home countries, to strongman competitions (he was the local champion), to the mechanics of compost toilets.
 And, you know, everything in between.
+Welcome to off the beaten track tourism in Bhutan.

 An adventure for everyone